SellaRafaeli/giving_profiles/README.md

 - profile page:
   - link from 'fav organizations' to the org page
   - fav orgs and fav causes - no separate header, just one box, and the explanation ('featured org' or 'featured cause' will be right above it), and everything below 'my donations by cause'
+- feed columns: make our donations list look like FB page;
+- orgs page - remove the header.

 coming up
 - new search layout ? let's discuss